 Is the information we discuss confidential?

 Yes.
 The law protects the confidentiality of communications between a client and a psychotherapist.
-I will keep records of our sessions in a secure file that is only accessible to myself.
-If I need to consult with another provider or with anyone else about you in order to ensure effective treatment, I will ask you to sign a release form.
+We will keep records of our sessions in a secure file that is only accessible to the therapists at Long Island Psychology.
+If we need to consult with another provider or with anyone else about you in order to ensure effective treatment, we will ask you to sign a release form.
 There are only a few exceptions, which include suspected child abuse, elder abuse, or danger of serious bodily harm to oneself or others.
 These situations are extremely rare.

 How do I make payments?

-Payment is made when you arrive for each session.
+For in-person therapy session, payment is made in full when you arrive for each session.
 You may pay by check or with cash.

 Will my insurance pay for our sessions?

-I am not directly on insurance panels because they often reduce confidentiality and limit my ability to practice in an individualized fashion to provide you with the best care possible.
-The cost of my services is often comparable to the “out of pocket” expenses incurred with an in-network provider.
+We are not directly on insurance panels because they often reduce confidentiality and limit our ability to practice in an individualized fashion to provide you with the best care possible.

-Please feel free to contact Dr. Marc Shulman (psychologist & marriage counselor / couples therapist) with any other questions you may have about therapy at (516) 732-0273.
+Please feel free to contact Dr. Marc Shulman (psychologist & marriage counselor / couples therapist) and Dr. Atara Wertentheil with any other questions you may have about therapy at (516) 732-0273.

-For more information on the service areas, Garden City (near Rockville Centre) and Lawrence, Nassau County, Long Island, NY, please visit my contact page.
+For more information on the service areas, Garden City and Rockville Centre, Nassau County, Long Island, NY, please visit our contact page.